buildkite/docker-buildkite-agent/README.md

 ## Exposing build secrets into the container

 There are many approaches to exposing secrets to Docker containers.
-In addition, many Docker platforms have their own method for exposing secrets.
+In addition, many Docker platforms have their own methods for exposing secrets.
 If you’re running your own Docker containers, we recommend using a read-only [host volume](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume).

-You can use the `environment` [agent hook](https://buildkite.com/docs/agent/hooks) to configure `git`, `ssh`, or export environment variables.

-For example, the following mounts the directory `$HOME/buildkite-secrets` from the host machine into the container at `/buildkite-secrets` (as read-only):
+The following example mounts a directory on the host machine containing secrets files (`$HOME/buildkite-secrets`) into the container at `/buildkite-secrets` as a read-only data volume:

 ```bash
 docker run -it \
   -v "$HOME/buildkite-secrets:/buildkite-secrets:ro" \
   buildkite/agent
 ```

+You can then use an `environment` [agent hook](https://buildkite.com/docs/agent/hooks) to expose those secrets via environment variables, or to configure tools such as `git` or `ssh`.

 ## Authenticating private git repositories